nothingismagick/truth-runner/README.md

 - a database
 - ...

+If you have heard about markdown, then it should be pretty easy for you to pick up how to use its cousin "truthdown" (TD).
+Truthdown is a human readable way to write specifications that are parsed.

 ## 2. Choose your DESTinations

 Destinations are like build pipelines in docker configs.
 By determining your targets / runtimes, it is possible for you to actually write translating code generation scripts - but you can't write any translators until you have a spec.
 For the sake of argument, we are going to assume that our target languages are html, css, commonjs, vue and es6 and our target runtimes are nodejs, babel, webpack, quasar, cypress and jest.